 After discussing his interests with various people, Arnaud decided to pursue further training in tropical medicine at LSTM.
 He completed the DHA and DTMH (2018) programs, which he describes as some of the best times of his life.
 During his time at LSTM, Arnaud met people from all walks of life and shared new perspectives, ideas, and experiences with them.
 He not only learned a great deal about tropical medicine, but he also had time for sports and enjoying the nightlife of Liverpool with his new friends.

 Arnaud's dream after completing his training at LSTM was to work as a humanitarian.
 He applied for and received a six-month assignment with MSF (Doctors Without Borders) in East-Darfur, Sudan, in 2018.
 While the work was challenging, he was grateful for the training he had received and found that it prepared him well for the realities of working in a resource-limited setting.
 Arnaud was able to apply the knowledge he had gained at LSTM to real-world situations, such as discussing water supply and sewage issues with the logistician and providing care to malnourished children.

-I then had to return to Switzerland to finish my training as a General Practitioner, which I did.
-I would like to go again in a tropical country to provide care and support to those who need it if that is again feasible.
+After his time in Sudan, Arnaud returned to Switzerland to complete his training as a General Practitioner.
+He hopes to one day return to a tropical country to provide care and support to those who need it.